Sleeping disorders are very common in the United States, and one of the most commonly prescribed medications is a sedative called Ambien.

 Starting with the mental health program, the treatment focuses on those with other disorders such as

 - Acute stress disorder

 Clients with co-dependencies find success with our multi-tiered treatment process.
 Each person is different, and so are their responses to recovery.
 Our treatment specialists will work with you to build the right program for your specific needs.
 A client with Ambien addiction issues usually will have problems with sleep or stress disorders.
 We develop a plan that treats the overuse with tools that improve the quality of sleep.

 Granite Recovery Centers use a well-rounded variety of treatment methods.
 The 12-step approach is based on the AA 12-Step Program model.
 In addition to the 12-step process and MAT, we also include evidence-based therapy with licensed clinicians and addiction specialists through individual and group therapy.
 In this setting, clients get to share their addiction and recovery experiences in private and with others seeking recovery.

-Addiction is a complex disease that is often paired with a co-occurring mental health issue, so it can go undetected for long periods.
+Addiction is a complex disease often paired with a co-occurring mental health issue to go undetected for long periods.
 Because of the way addiction progresses as a disease, a multi-pronged approach yields the best results.

 Addiction is a complex disease that can destroy the life of the sufferer and their family.
-The great news is that help is available, treatment works, and our programs are tailor made to help the individual get the most success.
-Recovery from addiction doesn’t have to be done by yourself.
+The great news is that help is available, treatment works, and our programs are tailor-made to help the individual get the most success.
 Once you have completed treatment, you can also count on our aftercare and alumni programs to help you forge ahead on the path to sobriety.